Kunal5s/Car-Diagnostics-555/README.md

 This application uses a hybrid content strategy that provides fresh daily content while ensuring maximum reliability and performance.

 -   **Dynamic AI Generation:** When a user visits an article page for the first time on any given day, the content is generated in real-time by the powerful `meta-llama/llama-3-70b-instruct` model via OpenRouter.
--   **Dynamic Image Fetching:** At the same time, an image relevant to the article's topic is fetched from the Pexels API.
--   **Supabase Smart Caching:** Once an article and its image are generated/fetched, they are automatically saved (cached) in your Supabase database for 24 hours.
+-   **Supabase Smart Caching:** Once an article is generated, it is automatically saved (cached) in your Supabase database for 24 hours.
 Any other user who visits that same article on the same day will be served the content instantly from the Supabase cache, not from the AI.
 -   **Reliability & Performance:** This "generate-once, serve-many" approach dramatically reduces API calls, lowers costs, and ensures the site is fast and reliable, avoiding the errors and timeouts common with live AI generation on every page load.
 -   **Static Topic Base:** The site is built on a stable foundation of 60 curated article topics.
 This ensures that all category pages and article URLs are permanent and SEO-friendly.
 -   **Daily Homepage Refresh:** To keep the experience fresh, the homepage automatically shuffles the article topics every 24 hours to feature a new set of 6 "trending" articles.